Aaron-Junker/aaron-junker.github.io/_posts/2021-09-26-Weekly Windows 4.md

 You can also downlaod the [iso image](https://aka.ms/wipISO).

-## Hp announces new Windows 11 devices
+## HP announces new Windows 11 devices

 In a [blog post](https://blogs.windows.com/windowsexperience/2021/09/21/hps-new-windows-11-devices-provide-wide-range-of-choices-for-a-hybrid-world/) HP announces new devices for Windows 11.